xmengkinaxis/CPP/System Design Interview Checklist.md

 ## 8 Trade-off

 - Definition
-  - When choose one solution, gain some advantages but also accept some disadvantages, compared to another solution.
+  - When choose one solution, gain some advantages (pro) but also accept some disadvantages (con), compared to another solution. (result)
   - It’s not just pros/cons in isolation, but rather **what to give up in order to get something else, and why that decision fits the requirements**.
-  - The “trade-off” here isn’t just listing pros/cons, but showing the reasoning: **Why one matters more in context of the requirements.**
+  - The “trade-off” here isn’t just listing pros/cons, but showing the reasoning: **Why one matters more in context of the requirements.** (reason)

 - Goal
-  - Every design choice comes with trade-offs.
-The goal is to choose the solution whose trade-offs do not severely impact the **most important non functional requirements (NFRs)** of the system.
+  - Every design choice comes with trade-offs (pro + con).
+The goal is to choose the solution whose trade-offs (esp. con) do not severely impact the **most important non functional requirements (NFRs)** of the system.

 - Steps
-  1. Explore alternative solutions.
+  1. Explore **alternative** solutions.
-  2. Identify and explain their major trade-offs.
+  2. Identify and explain their major **trade-offs (pro + con)**.
   3. Make **informed** decisions to balance those trade-offs against **NFRs**.

 - **Considerations**: Trade-offs should **be evaluated in the context of** (considering **NFRs** of the system):